 Amazon UK recently announced a Digital Services Tax.
-After receiving a royal assent last month, the United Kingdom’s “DST” has finally become a law.
+After receiving a royal assent last month, the United Kingdom’s “DST” has finally become a law which Amazon UK seller should observe, along with Amazon referral fee UK.

-The United Kingdom formally introduced the idea of a Digital Service Tax through the published brief back in 2018.
+The United Kingdom formally introduced the idea of a Digital Service Tax for Amazon UK seller through the published brief back in 2018.
 Entitled Budget 2018: Digital Service Tax, which detailed that digital companies will pay the tax that reflects the value derived from their UK consumers.

 What is the UK’s Digital Service Tax?